Ibrahim778/VitaFTPI-Core/README.md

 # Updating

-Updating is simple *replace* the Uploader, Editor and Plugins folder.
+Updating is simple *replace* the Uploader, Editor and Plugins inside the Plugins folder.

 # Warnings:
 1. If uma0: is mounted usb mode will corrupt the data in it. uma0: is usally used for usb's in a pstv and for psvsd.
 So be careful!
 You have been warned.